vincentchance/calculator.github.io/README.md

 # calculator.github.io
-I build standalone but simple calculator with 100 percent Python and Tkinster framework.
-With auto-py-to-exe, my calculator apps is executable and open source for any user.
-The application can only be used in windows.
+I build standalone but simple well designed calculator with 100 percent Python and Tkinster framework.
+I convert the application with auto-py-to-exe.
+It is open source and can be used by window user.